Table of Content:

 2. Estimate sales

 Besides, you have to project your sales per month.
 You need to estimate sales that you expect to receive payment in the upcoming month.
 For example, if you have $95,000 in invoices due for payment in the following month, and you expect 60% of the payment for those invoices, you need to put $57,000 in income for sales paid.
-Using a Sales Management Software can help you estimate your business’ sales with an accurate sales commissions calculations that is updated automatically.
+Using Sales Management Software can help you estimate your business’ sales with accurate sales commission calculations that are updated automatically.

 3. Estimate other revenue